acmello/scribble/README.md

-drawme
+Scribble
 ======

-A variation of draw something app developed on the top of javascript and canvas.
-Just for fun.
+Scribble is pretty much like draw something developed on the top of javascript and canvas technologies.
+Check this out.